ryutaro-0907/simple-health/backend/README.md

 #### Interfaces
     Retrieve and store data from and to a number of sources (database, network devices, file system, 3rd parties, and so on.)

-    Define interfaces for the data that they need in order to apply some logic.
-One or more data providers will implement the interface, but the use case doesn’t know where the data is coming from

     Implement the interfaces defined by the use case

     the controller for a MVC

 #### External interfaces
     Isolated
     Use any package here

 ## Setup